dragosmaftei/ptpd/README.md

 PTPd
 ===

-test branch fo rreal
-another update to test branch
-changed from mac
-from mac via clion
-from iol via clion

 PTP daemon (PTPd) is an implementation the Precision Time Protocol (PTP) version 2 as defined by 'IEEE Std 1588-2008'.
 PTP provides precise time coordination of Ethernet LAN connected computers.
 It was designed primarily for instrumentation